akras14/alexkras.com/posts/2016/header-invalid-chars/post.md

 2. `Accept-Encoding` - is the header **name**
 3. `gzip,deflate` - is the header **value**
 4. Only some characters are allowed in the header value (mostly English ASCII)
-5. Even less characters are allows in the header key
+5. Even less characters are allows in the header name

-An unwanted consequence of this update is that a lot of various node projects (that did not follow the spec, but that used to work just fine) all of the sudden broke.
+An unwanted consequence of this update is that various node projects (that did not follow the spec, but that used to work just fine) all of the sudden broke.

 ## What to do about it